soblenes32/deepracer-racetrack-route-generator/README.md

 ## Limitations of this approach

-The current implementation requires:
+Requirements of the current implementation:
-- Uniform track width
+- The width of the track must be uniform
-- Track is a loop
+- Track must take the form of a loop; the initial waypoint coordinates must align with the final waypoint coordinates
-- Inner track waypoint sequences are ordered
+- Inner track waypoint sequences must be correctly ordered

 Because the search space is large and a genetic algorithm has been employed to help approximate an optimal route, this program probably cannot be effectively used on-line.
 Rather, an optimal route should be precomputed and loaded for use as part of the DeepRacer activation function.